-New software models are optimising the industry regularly as technology replaces more and more manual processes.
-This means that established tech giants are now ploughing their way through the ever-increasing middle ground that links healthcare to the tech industry.
+New software models are optimizing the industry regularly as technology replaces more and more manual processes.
+This means that established tech giants are now plowing their way through the ever-increasing middle ground that links healthcare to the tech industry.

-The leading organisations are the Big Four of the tech world, namely Apple, Amazon, Google and Microsoft.
+The leading organizations are the Big Four of the tech world, namely Apple, Amazon, Google, and Microsoft.
 Each company is immersed in potential investment, developing newer, better healthcare products and partnerships with established brand names.